Elliott P. Joslin

-Elliott Proctor Joslin (June 6, 1869 – January 28, 1962) was the first doctor in the United States to specialize in diabetes and was the founder of today's Joslin Diabetes Center.
+Elliott Proctor Joslin (June 6, 1869 – January 28, 1962) was the first medical doctor in the United States to specialize in diabetes and was the founder of the present-day Joslin Diabetes Center in Boston, Massachusetts.

 Joslin was involved for seven decades in most aspects of diabetes investigation and treatment, save for the fact that he did not discover insulin.
 Following the Toronto group's blockbuster discovery of insulin in 1921, and the group's disbanding several years later, Joslin became effectively the dean of diabetes mellitus.
 In the mid-1920s, Joslin, in his mid-50s, took the reins as the world spokesman for the "cause of diabetes."
 He was the first to advocate for teaching patients to care for their own diabetes, an approach now commonly referred to as DSME or Diabetes Self-Management Education.
 He is also a recognized pioneer in glucose management, identifying that tight glucose control leads to fewer and less extreme complications.

+Joslin was elected to the American Academy of Arts and Sciences in 1912 and the American Philosophical Society in 1925.

 Early life

-Elliott Joslin was born to wealthy parents in 1869 in Oxford, Massachusetts where his father was a mill owner.
+Elliott Joslin was born to wealthy parents in 1869 in Oxford, Massachusetts, where his father was a mill owner.
 He was educated at Leicester Academy, Yale College and Harvard Medical School.
 After graduating from Yale, Elliott Joslin extended his time at the university by enrolling in a master's degree in physiological chemistry.
 This interest in chemistry, along with his aunt's recent diagnosis of diabetes, led him to an interest in diabetes and metabolic disease.